Ybalrid/BtOgre2/README.md

 ## Changes made from the original verison of BtOgre

- - Modified to compile against Ogre 2.1
+ - Modified to compile against Ogre 2.1, (and will work with upcomming versions)
+ - Modernized the array location
  - Added an overload to construct a static shape converter from an Ogre::v1::MeshPtr
  - Motion states moves "derivated coordinates" instead of the "regular" ones.
-This prevent unsynchronising graphics and physics if you are doing weird object parenting stuff (in case of physics objects, You probably shouldn't)
+This prevent unsynchronising graphics and physics when you have object parenting
  - The static *mesh to shape converter* has overload to use v2 meshes and Items, instead of just v1 meshes or Entity object
  - Class implementation are not in headers
  - Debug drawer re-implemented for Ogre V2 by using a v2 manual object